Madhya Pradesh: Economy

 Madhya Pradesh's gross state domestic product (nominal GDP) for 2013–14 was ₹ 4,509 billion (approximately US$ 72,726,000,000).
 The per-capita figure was US$ 871.45 in 2013–14, the sixth-lowest in the country.
 Between 1999 and 2008, the annualised growth rate of the state was very low: 3.5%.
 Subsequently, the state's GDP growth rate has improved significantly, rising to 8% during 2010–11 and 12% during 2011–12.

 Madhya Pradesh is also famous for honey production in district Morena.

 The state has an agrarian economy.
 The major crops of Madhya Pradesh are wheat, soybean, gram, sugarcane, rice, maize, cotton, rapeseed, mustard and arhar.
 Minor Forest Produce (MFP), such as tendu leaves used to roll beedi, sal seed, teak seed, and lak also contribute to state's rural economy.

 Madhya Pradesh has 5 Special Economic Zones (SEZs): 3 IT/ITeS (Indore, Gwalior), 1 mineral-based (Jabalpur) and 1 agro-based (Jabalpur).
 In October 2011, approval was given to 14 proposed SEZs, out of which 10 were IT/ITeS-based.
 Indore is the major commercial centre of the state.
 Because of the state's central location, a number of consumer goods companies have established manufacturing bases in MP.

+The Industrial Belts of Indore-Dewas-Pithampur and Mandideep (Bhopal) are the prominent Industrial Hubs of Madhya Pradesh.
+Numerous industrial units and factories are present there such as Mechanical and Industrial Parts (gears, cables), Chemical Production Units, Pharmaceutical Units, Food Processing & FMCG Industries, Textile Production, Food Grain Processing Units, Leather Industry and Sanitary Products etc.

+Madhya Pradesh has natural white stone production in Gwalior, which is exported worldwide.

 The state has the largest reserves of diamond and copper in India.
 Other major mineral reserves include those of coal, coalbed methane, manganese and dolomite.